 Even in the 60s, revolutionaries in education saw emerging technology as a portal to better learning.
-What saith Robert N. Bush in “The Problem of a Flexible Schedule” from 1961?
+What can we learn from the words of Robert N. Bush in “The Problem of a Flexible Schedule” from 1961?

 “The possibility of using automation in putting the pieces of the high school schedule together needs to be explored.
 Machines and other fruits of modern technology have performed miracles in lifting burdens from the backs of men in all walks of life.
 Why should not such technological developments also be used to lighten one of the most burdensome, time consuming of all tasks in the operation of a high school, the making of the schedule?”

 Ah, the fruits of modern technology.
 There’s a lot of shiny new tech and starry-eyed startups out there reaching out to try and make personalized learning a reality.
 We have access to more and more every day, to the point where the choices may be overwhelming.
 If the fruits of modern tech in the 60s was like your local, small-town farm stand, today’s tech market is the produce section at Whole Foods.
 There are sooo many options!
 Nonetheless, the right kind of tech is essential.
 How can technology help reform the traditional schedule?
 Let’s hear once more from Robert N. Bush: